GoogleCloudPlatform/kube-jenkins-imager/README.md

     ![](img/jenkins-console-output.png)

-  Packer parallelizes the GCE and Docker builds.
+  Jenkins parallelizes the GCE and Docker builds.
 You can expect the build to take about 20 minutes; the sample build is updating the OS, building and installing Ruby, and installing the Redmine project management application and all of its gem dependencies.

 1. The build is done when you see a `Finished: SUCCESS` line in the output.
 A few lines before that you should see the outputs (GCE and Docker iamges) of the build: